blbudima/maple-bot/README.md

 You should also look into [node.js](https://nodejs.org/en/), a JavaScript runtime that can help you run your bot locally.
 The official discord.js guide covers using node.js to compile and run your JavaScript code.

+Furthermore, this bot uses [mongoose](https://mongoosejs.com/) to connect to MongoDB.
+You can create a free database cluster [here](https://www.mongodb.com/).

 **NOTE: Even if you choose not to make any changes to the bot, you MUST create a file titled `config.json` to the top directory of maple-bot.
 This file is used to log-in your bot as well as to define several other variables used by the bot.**

 Go ahead and create a file named `config.json` within the top directory of maple-bot, then paste the following code inside the file.